categories

 Lumin Energy Management Platform is an example of smart energy storage as well as an electricity metering system.
 It allows users to monitor and manage their energy consumption and simplifies solar adoption in residential buildings.

-5. Connected power stations
+5. Connected Power Stations

 IoT can be used to optimize operations related to power production, thereby, saving energy in the process.
 Power plants, wind turbines, stations, etc. consume considerable energy and need maintenance along with resources and effort to run them.